watakandai/watakandai.github.io/_trips/glacier.md

   overlay_filter: 0.2 # same as adding an opacity of 0.5 to a black background
 ---

 Caught the train to Whitefish, MT and rode to and around Glacier NP.
+August 21st - 28th 2016.

 The 'Empire Builder' Amtrak drops you early in the morning in Whitefish.
 The first day was a simple ride to the Sprague Creek campground along Lake MacDonald, within the park.
 The parts of Going to the Sun road are closed to bikes during peak hour -- 11am to 4pm.
 Thus the ride up to Logan's pass -- the peak -- has to be done early in the morning.